 You shape your life around your fears

 According to Ann Kring, PhD, a professor of clinical psychology at UC Berkeley, many people with anxiety disorders operate well without realizing they have them because they avoid facing what worries or scares them.
 “For some people, they’re living their lives, and maybe they’re not going outside or they’re avoiding certain situations but they’re doing just fine,” says Kring.
 “It doesn’t necessarily feel like it’s interfering with their lives until all of a sudden something pops up and they’re invited to do something and they decide not to do it.”
 When your anxiety starts detracting from your ability or willingness to live your life fully, treatment might enable you to live a richer life.

 Your anxiety keeps you from social functions you’d otherwise want to attend

 Getting nervous in front of a crowd is very normal, and so is stage fright before a presentation or speech.
-(These are magic phrases to help you nail public speaking.)
 But when simply being around other people becomes difficult or nerve-wracking, it might be a sign of social anxiety.
 “If you find that every time you have to be around other people your heart rate is accelerating and you feel kind of flushed and nauseous or something like that, then that’s a different thing,” says Fisher.
 “You’re getting to a different level or consistency of how anxious you’re getting that’s not necessarily connected to a specific event or a specific threat.”